Tylerw51100/homelab-infrastructure/README.md

 # Home Lab Infrastructure

 ## Overview
-This project documents a self-hosted, enterprise-style lab environment designed to simulate real-world IT infrastructure.
+This project documents my self-hosted, enterprise-style lab environment designed to simulate real-world IT infrastructure.
 It focuses on high availability, network segmentation, automation, and secure service delivery across a multi-node virtualized environment.

 ---